frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

 The `extract` functions always read data in a form of rows (see the object description below) into memory.
 The lower-level interfaces will allow you to stream data and various output forms.

-### Extracting Package
+### Extracting a Package

-The easiest way is to use a command line-interface.
+Let's start by using the command line-interface.
 We're going to provide two files to the `extract` command which will be enough to detect that it's a dataset:

 ```bash